It never fails. You can even set your watch to it.

 That’s not to say it hasn’t changed.
 Or that your own search strategy needs to evolve accordingly.

 But the way people find new stuff to purchase hasn’t really changed all that much.

-What follows isn’t necessarily earth shattering, but more a natural extension of this evolution we’re all experiencing and trying to adapt to.
-First, we’ll tackle 5 trends that have been developing over the past few years which have changed the way traditional SEO works.
-Then we’ll go over 5 principles (which are mostly opinions) about what you should do in response to adapt.
+What follows isn’t necessarily earth-shattering, but more a natural extension of this evolution we’re all experiencing and trying to adapt to.
+First, we’ll tackle five trends that have been developing over the past few years which have changed the way traditional SEO works.
+Then we’ll go over five principles (which are mostly opinions) about what you should do in response in order to adapt.